 Related reading: We have a loveless, sexless marriage

-7 Warning Signs You Are Growing Apart in Marriage
+7 Warning Signs You Are Growing Apart In A Marriage

 1. You don’t do things together anymore

 Married couples always have their thing.
 Whether it’s a Friday night or weekend binge watching, you two always planned something to do together.
 You both would always sit down and decide together which restaurant to pick for date nights.

 Now, you both don’t care which restaurant to go to because you both don’t have the time to spend picking out restaurants.
 When it comes to doing things together, you both feel reluctant and prefer your own space.

 2. You both don’t talk about the future anymore